MSR-2910/Data_Analysis-Python-Project-/README.md

 - Data Transforamtion
 - Insight Generation

-## Analysis
+## Key Findings

-### Bookings
-The hotel offers four distinct room types: Standard, Elite, Premium, and Presidential Suite, catering to a range of preferences from budget-conscious to luxury-seeking travelers.

-### Hotels:
-The "Atliq" brand categorized into Luxury and Business segments across different cities, including Delhi, Mumbai, Hyderabad, and Bangalore.
+- Occupancy Rate by Room Category: Across room categories, the occupancy rates are consistently high.
+The Presidential Suite shows the highest occupancy rate at 59.30%, suggesting effective demand management and market segmentation strategies.
+- Average Occupancy Rate per City: The average occupancy rates per city are: Bangalore 56.59%, Delhi 61.61%, Hyderabad 58.14%, and Mumbai 57.94%.
+- Weekday vs. Weekend Occupancy: Weekends consistently exhibit higher occupancy rates compared to weekdays, indicating increased demand for accommodations during weekends.
+- Revenue Realized per City: Mumbai leads in revenue realization, potentially due to robust demand or higher room rates.
+Efficient revenue management strategies appear to be implemented across all cities.

 ## Conclusion
-- Across room categories, the occupancy rates are consistently high, with Presidential rooms slightly outperforming others at 59.30%, indicating effective demand management and market segmentation strategies in place.

-- The average occupancy rates per city are: Bangalore 56.59%, Delhi 61.61%, Hyderabad 58.14%, and Mumbai 57.94%.
-Weekends consistently exhibit higher occupancy, suggesting a trend of increased demand for accommodations during weekends compared to weekdays, contributing to the overall occupancy rates.

--  The revenue realized per city highlights Mumbai as the leader, potentially due to robust demand or higher room rates.
-Efficient revenue management strategies appear to be implemented across all cities..
+The project concludes that AtliQGrands has effectively managed demand and segmented markets, as evidenced by consistently high occupancy rates across room categories and cities.
+Furthermore, the observed trend of higher weekend occupancy underscores the importance of understanding and capitalizing on seasonal demand fluctuations.
+Efficient revenue management strategies have contributed to revenue optimization across all cities, positioning AtliQGrands for continued success in the competitive hospitality industry.